 Youth (ages 10 to 17 inclusive) who hunt in B.C. must be accompanied by an adult (18 years or older) who holds a valid hunting licence.
 Under the Wildlife Act, “accompanied” means to remain:

-For additional information, see the B.C.
+For additional information, refer to the B.C.
 Resident Harvest Questionnaire FAQ.

 Firearms fall under the Criminal Code of Canada and are therefore regulated by the Federal Government.
 Direct all inquiries related to Canadian firearms regulations to: